Nuonlee/For_Laziers/README.md

 # For_Laziers
-This is a project for develop &amp; practic how to make game
+A project where we practice game development